A task is a single thing that can be done in one step.

 Anything you can usually do in a single sitting can be a task: watering the flowers, preparing a report, or buying a birthday present for your coworker.

 To add a task, go to your Priority, Single tasks, a Project, or a Tag view and tap on the big “+” button in the bottom right-hand corner.
-A new task bar will open.
+A task input bar will open.

 Type in your task’s name and confirm by hitting the Enter key or the arrow located on the right side of that bar.
 You will add a new task to the current view.